huggingface/blog/intro-graphml.md

 - graph generation, used in drug discovery to generate new plausible molecules,
 - graph evolution (given a graph, predict how it will evolve over time), used in physics to predict the evolution of systems
-- graph level prediction (categorization or regression tasks from graphs), such as predicting the toxicity of molecules.
+- graph level prediction (categorisation or regression tasks from graphs), such as predicting the toxicity of molecules.

 At the **node level**, it's usually a node property prediction.
 For example, [Alphafold](https://www.deepmind.com/blog/alphafold-a-solution-to-a-50-year-old-grand-challenge-in-biology) uses node property prediction to predict the 3D coordinates of atoms given the overall graph of the molecule, and therefore predict how molecules get folded in 3D space, a hard bio-chemistry problem.

 At the **edge level**, it's either edge property prediction or missing edge prediction.
 Edge property prediction helps drug side effect prediction predict adverse side effects given a pair of drugs.
 Missing edge prediction is used in recommendation systems to predict whether two nodes in a graph are related.

 It is also possible to work at the **sub-graph level** on community detection or subgraph property prediction.
 Social networks use community detection to determine how people are connected.
-Subgraph property prediction can be found in itinerary systems (such as [Google Maps](https://www.deepmind.com/blog/traffic-prediction-with-advanced-graph-neural-networks)) to predict ETAs.
+Subgraph property prediction can be found in itinerary systems (such as [Google Maps](https://www.deepmind.com/blog/traffic-prediction-with-advanced-graph-neural-networks)) to predict estimated times of arrival.

 Working on these tasks can be done in two ways.